 Shaun Francis serves as the Chair of the Board for True Patriot Love, which he founded in 2009 to benefit Canada’s military families.
 Shaun is the Chair of New York City’s EHE, the recognized American leader in preventive medicine, and the Chair and CEO of Toronto’s Medcan.
 Established more than 25 years ago, Medcan is a global leader in assessing their clients’ overall well-being and inspiring them to "live well."Read More

-Shaun enjoys endurance sports and, in 2012, co-led the True Patriot Love Expedition to Everest Base Camp and the summit of Island Peak, a 6,189 metre Himalayan Peak adjacent to Mount Everest.
-The expedition featured 12 injured Canadian soldiers, raising funds and awareness for the True Patriot Love Foundation and injured Veterans.
-It was the subject of a national prime-time documentary named “March to the Top” airing on the CBC in February 2013.
-In 2014, Shaun co-led another True Patriot Love Expedition to the Magnetic North Pole, which was also the subject of a national prime-time documentary on the History Channel.
-In 2017, Shaun completed his third True Patriot Love Expedition retracing the route of Canadian explorer George Douglas in the Northwest Territories to celebrate Canada’s 150th anniversary as a nation.
+Shaun enjoys endurance sports and in 2012 co-led an expedition to Everest Base Camp and the summit of Island Peak, a 6,189-metre Himalayan Peak adjacent to Mount Everest.
+The expedition featured 12 injured Canadian soldiers raising funds and awareness for the True Patriot Love Foundation and injured veterans.
+It was the subject of a national prime time documentary named March to the Top airing on the CBC in February 2013.
+In 2014 Shaun co-led another True Patriot Love Expedition to the Magnetic North Pole, which was also the subject of a national prime time documentary on the History Channel.
+In 2017 Shaun completed his third True Patriot Love Expedition retracing the route of Canadian explorer George Douglas in the Northwest Territories to celebrate Canada’s 150th anniversary as a nation.

 Shaun is married to Stacy Francis and is father to Robert, William, and Christopher.
-Born and raised in Canada, he has lived with his family in both the United States, the United Kingdom and France, and has travelled extensively throughout the world.
+Born and raised in Canada, he has lived with his family in the United States, the United Kingdom and France, and has travelled extensively throughout the world.